bitboxer/bitboxer.de/_posts/2012-09-01-in-wich-i-rant-about-developing-on-android.markdown

 Strangely most Android devs find it totally okay for their IDE to be completely broken.
-Xcode might not be the best IDE, but at least the GUI Editor is working perfectly ;) .
+Xcode might not be the best IDE, but at least the GUI Editor is working perfectly :wink: .
 And even worse: if the GUI editor would have worked as it would have ment to be, it would be a complete usability fuck up.
 Why?
 Because Google decided to go the complete Java way, which can be described as this: